wighawag/blockies-nft/docs/index.md

 # On-chain Blockies
 What if Blockies were NFTs.
 That is what this collection is all about.
 Check your wallet as every ethereum address already owns its own Blocky NFT.
 No minting needed.
 You can even use Permit (EIP-4494) to approve transfers from smart contracts, via signatures.
 Note that unless you transfer or call `emitSelfTransferEvent` first, indexers would not know of your token.
-So if you want your Blocky to shows up, you can call `emitSelfTransferEvent(<your address>)`.
+So if you want your Blocky to shows up, you can call `emitSelfTransferEvent(<your address>)` for ~ 26000 gas.

 ## **Methods**